 In EFL teaching in Japan and around the world, almost every teacher's career path takes the form of a unique and eventful journey.
 We often take this for granted, but it is exactly these journeys, these narratives of teacher identity formation, that enrich our profession and serve our students.

-At this, the third annual EFL Teacher Journeys Conference, we aim to explore the winding but meaningful paths of teachers in our field towards greater self-awareness and improved classroom practice.
+At this, the fourth annual EFL Teacher Journeys Conference, we aim to explore the winding but meaningful paths of teachers in our field towards greater self-awareness and improved classroom practice.
 Our two featured speakers bring a wealth of experience and expertise to the conversation, and will offer insight into the kind of professional narratives and practices that enrich EFL teaching.

 Whether you teach at a primary or secondary school, a cram school, university, or eikawa, chances are your identity as an English teacher has been enriched by personal and professional journeys.
 You may be a Japanese teacher of English whose experience studying abroad kindled a passion for English that you still convey to your students.
 Or maybe you are a sojourner who has taught in many other countries and cultures before landing in Japan.